 - Drop the yeast into the water mixture.
 There is no need to mix.

 - Place the funnel part of the bottle upside down into the bottom bottle half and tape them together.

 - Wrap the outside of the trap with heavy paper, preferably black but any darker color will do.

 - Place outside on your deck away from where you generally sit.

 - Replace the yeast/water/sugar mixture every two weeks.

 You learned in yesterday’s post that mosquitoes are attracted to carbon dioxide gas.
 The yeast in the water mixture consume the brown sugar as a food source.
 The breaking down of sugars by the yeast is known as fermentation which produces alcohol and carbon dioxide.
 It is the same process involved in the production of wine.
 In the case of wine, we are interested in the alcohol by-product.
 In the case of the mosquito trap we are interested in the carbon dioxide by-product.
 The carbon dioxide released from the trap by the action of the yeast attracts mosquitoes.
 They are attracted into the funnel and most are unable to get back out and they die.
 Thousands of mosquitoes can be captured every evening creating a more pleasant experience on your deck at dusk.

-As my trap sits longer on my deck I will take pictures periodically and update this post.
 Please let us know if you have tried this type of trap.
 Has it worked for you?
 Have you tried your own version of a non-toxic mosquito trap?
 I would love to hear about it in the comments below!